Hypermobility, ADHD, And You: Useful Things To Know

 • Down syndrome

 A growing body of research suggests that neurodiverse people tend to have higher rates of joint hypermobility-related disorders.
-In one study from 2022, researchers studied 109 neurodiverse adults, as well as a control group.
+In one study from 2022, researchers studied 109 neurodiverse adults and a control group.
 They checked each group for hypermobility and other symptoms.
-What they found was that 51% of the neurodiverse group showed signs of hypermobility, compared to 17.5% of the control group
+The researchers found that 51% of the neurodiverse group showed signs of hypermobility, compared to 17.5% of the control group.

 Other studies have looked at ADHD specifically and shown a connection to hypermobility disorders.
 In a 2021 study, 431 adults with ADHD and 417 non-ADHD adults were checked for musculoskeletal symptoms and other signs of connective tissue disorders.
 Researchers found that ADHD seemed to be significantly associated with generalized joint hypermobility.
 The reasons for this link are still being studied.

-• Lifestyle changes: Changing your daily habits may help you manage stress and improve your productivity.
-Some examples may include creating structured routines, setting alarms and reminders, and using earplugs or headphones to limit distractions.
-Other options include limiting caffeine and sugar intake, getting plenty of exercise, and practicing healthy sleep habits.
+Changing your daily habits may help you manage stress and improve your productivity.
+Examples may include creating structured routines, setting alarms and reminders, and using earplugs or headphones to limit distractions.
+Other options include limiting caffeine and sugar intake, exercising, and practicing healthy sleep habits.

-• Therapy: Therapy is often a key part of managing ADHD.
-In particular, cognitive behavioral therapy (CBT) may be useful for changing thought patterns and behaviors that may be contributing to symptoms.
+Therapy is often a key part of managing ADHD.
+In particular, cognitive-behavioral therapy (CBT) may be useful for changing thought patterns and behaviors that may be contributing to symptoms.

-• Medication: If joint hypermobility syndrome is causing you pain, your doctor may recommend over-the-counter painkillers or topical ointments to help you manage it.
-In severe cases, they may also prescribe stronger pain medicine.
+If joint hypermobility syndrome is causing you pain, your doctor may recommend over-the-counter painkillers or topical ointments to help you manage daily life.
+In severe cases, they may also prescribe more potent pain medicine.
+Be aware that some medications may have a risk of dependency and addiction.
+Talk to your doctor before starting, changing, or stopping any medication for pain or other symptoms.

-• Lifestyle changes: Strengthening the muscles and ligaments around your joints may help protect them from injury and give them better support.
-Strength training is often useful for this.
+Strengthening the muscles and ligaments around your joints may help protect them from injury and better support them.
+Strength training may be useful for improving your muscle strength.
 Using orthotic inserts, practicing mindfulness, and improving your posture may also be helpful.
+However, injury can occur during exercise, so talk to a physical therapist or doctor about the best exercises for your unique body.

 Getty/AnnaStills